Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 The code explicitly says, I want to swap the pointers, but the compiler ignores it.
 And I could find no real pattern, when the "correct" interpretation was used.
 Sometimes the 3-way swap worked, sometime the `mem::swap` did.
-Once the behavior changed, it took a few compiles to swap them again.
+Once the behavior changed, it took a few compiles to change again.
 Especially confusing was that I was only editing JS and HTML at the time it first occured (trying to add a "run benchmark" button).
 `¯\_(ツ)_/¯`